First and second order semi-strong interaction in reaction-diffusion systems: Standard forms for semi-strong interaction

 \subsection{First order semi-strong standard form}

 Let us now consider the case of other singularities in $F, G$.
 From the above discussion, first order semi-strong interaction arises if the reversible symmetry is broken so that $c=\calO(1)$ is typically required to locate solutions.
-For clarity of the exposition, we now focus on pulses.
-For fronts all requirements at $V=V^\base$ equally apply to $V=V^\front$ and are explicitly noted in \S\ref{s:main}.